sa2c/git-demystified/_episodes/03-reset-and-checkout.md

 $ git status
 ~~~
 {: .language-bash}
-Since the staging area and working directory are not touched by git reset `--soft`, we still have some changes ready to commit.
+Since the staging area and working directory are not touched by git reset `--soft`, we still have the same changes ready to commit.
 Let's see what they are:
 ~~~
 $ git diff --staged